0n0w1c/electric-grid/readme.md

 *Limitations:*
 Transformator copper wire connections are not included in blueprints.

-*Notes*
-If Bob's Power and its startup setting for new power poles and substations is enabled, the Overhaul will be deactivated.

 *Helpful Mods:*
 [Wire Tools](https://mods.factorio.com/mod/WireTools) - Isolates selected poles into a separate electric network